-The SfAR-S-8DI8DO module is an innovative device that provides a simple and cost-effective extension of the number of lines of input and output in popular PLCs.
+The SfAR-S-16DI module is an innovative device that provides a simple and cost-effective extension of the number of inputs in popular PLCs.

-The module has 8 digital inputs with configurable timer/counter option and 8 digital outputs.
+The module has 16 digital inputs with configurable timer/counter option.
 In addition, terminals IN1 and IN2, and IN3 and IN4 can be used to connect two encoders.
-All inputs and outputs are isolated from the logic using optocouplers.
+All inputs and outputs are isolated from the power supply and RS485 port using optocouplers.
 Each channel can be individually configured in one of several modes.

-The module is connected to the RS485 bus with a twisted-pair wire.
+This module is connected to the RS485 bus with a twisted-pair wire.
 Communication is via Modbus RTU or Modbus ASCII.
 The use of 32-bit ARM core processor provides fast processing and quick communication.
 The baud rate is configurable from 2400 to 115200.